mlrun/mlrun/docs/feature-store/feature-sets.md

 ## Simulate and debug the data pipeline with a small dataset
 During the development phase it's pretty common to check the feature set definition and to simulate the creation of the feature set before ingesting the entire dataset, since ingesting the entire feature set can take time. <br>
 This allows you to get a preview of the results (in the returned dataframe).
-The simulation method is called `infer`.
-It infers the source data schema as well as processing the graph logic (assuming there is one) on a small subset of data.
+The simulation method is called `preview`.
+It previews in the source data schema, as well as processing the graph logic (assuming there is one) on a small subset of data.
-The infer operation also learns the feature set schema and does statistical analysis on the result by default.
+The preview operation also learns the feature set schema and does statistical analysis on the result by default.

 ```python
 df = fstore.preview(quotes_set, quotes)